Why so many inclusive leadership programs fail

 #1: It is not long enough.
 Most inclusive leadership programs are a one-day training.
 Maybe follow up coaching if you are lucky.
-Eight hours to change the behaviors of a lifetime.
+Eight hours to change the behaviors and biases of a lifetime’s worth of lived experiences.
 That feels like a tall order even for the most skilled trainer.
 In fact, as a result of doing training like this, I have begun pushing back on client requests for one and done training programs.
-I consider myself a skilled ally, yet one day is not enough to change deep rooted behavior.
+I consider myself a skilled facilitator and aspiring ally, yet one day is not enough to change deep rooted behavior in an organization.

 #2: It feels check the box.
 Even with the best intentions, most managers feel like they have to go to this training where they are going to be schooled on what is wrong with them.
 Compliance is not a motivator for behavior change.

 #3: People do not believe it is real.
 One of my clients called diversity and inclusion an “initiative,” as if we would solve this problem in a year or two.
-It is a cultural shift.
+True diversity and inclusion work involves a cultural shift.
 This work takes time.
 People need to see it and hear it, a lot of times, to believe it is real.

 #4: It is not consistent.
 Great inclusive leadership skills come from diligent, focused efforts on it every day.
-No more than five minutes a day to practice it intentionally.
+Five minutes or more of focus a day to practice it intentionally.
 It can take more time if you have it.
 Consistency is where you win people over and they will buy in to the commitment.
 It is a commitment day in and day out.

 What does it take to drive true inclusive behavior?
 It is rare to see, yet we have some ideas…

 That is why I developed the Lead Like an Ally program.

 The Lead Like an Ally program is a self paced inclusive leadership program designed to guide aspiring allies with tools, strategies, and techniques.